Triathlon is its OWN sport

 Building water confidence, swim strength (upper body), increasing and maintaining arm cadence while reducing leg kick will increase efficiency without increasing fatigue on the cardiovascular system.

 The sole purpose of the bike is to get you from the swim to the run.
-Train to be strong, stomping bigger gears, rather than spinning in lighter gears, (60-80rpm is ideal), will help to lower heart rate and cardiovascular stress (see: Stomping BIG Gears).
+Train to be strong, STOMPing bigger gears, rather than spinning in lighter gears.
+Lower cadence riding lowers heart rate and cardiovascular stress while minimising run muscle fatigue.

-Cycling at high cadence, using the cyclists scraping and pulling up action, as well as an incorrect bike setup (as advocated for “specialist” cyclists) will massively impact your run ability…
+Cycling at high cadences, trying to adopt the “scraping and pulling up” action, as well as an incorrect bike setup (as advocated for “specialist” cyclists) will massively impact your run ability.

-The run will ALWAYS be hard, no matter how effective the swim and bike, due to accumulated fatigue and muscle usage in the bike.
+Train to survive the run!
+The run will always be hard, no matter how effective the swim and bike, due to accumulated fatigue and muscle usage in the bike.

 A tall, fast shuffle / speed walk action is easier to adopt and maintain to prevent “collapsing” forwards, bonking and injury.

-Training must reflect the above points, but it is also important to tailor to the individual – background, age, strengths, etc. For example, if a triathlete has a background in swim, bike or run and has engrained a movement pattern, changes may not be needed.
+Training must reflect these style of swimming, cycling and running and it is important to tailor the movements to the individual by accounting for gender, age, strengths, etc. A triathlete with a background in swim, bike or run and having movement patterns established may not be need much, if any change.